kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/2-could-concepts.md

   - Resource in multiple locations
   - If one computer goes down, others pick up the load

+Reliability means a failure can occur on Azure services and applications, but it will not affect its availability.

 ### Scalability
 Scalability is the process of adding more resource on an as-needed basis.
 - Scaling Out (Horizontal scaling)